-Spring: During aerial surveys of the lower Great Lakes shorelines of Ontario conducted during 2001 and 2010, the estimated maximum peak abundance of sea ducks at this site was 68,800 (Environment and Climate Change Canada/Canadian Wildlife Service unpublished data [LGLMWS]).
-Long-tailed Duck was among the most common and abundant species at this site, with an estimated maximum peak abundance of 35,500, which represents about 4% of the estimated continental population (1,000,000 birds) for this species (NAWMP 2012).
-Other sea duck species commonly observed in lower maximum estimated peak abundances at this site during spring included Bufflehead (18,600), Common Goldeneye (5,200), Common Merganser (4,100), Red-breasted Merganser (1,500), Surf Scoter (6,000), and Whitewinged Scoter (2,800).
+Spring: During aerial surveys of the lower Great Lakes shorelines of Ontario conducted during 1999 and 2009, the maximum peak abundance of sea ducks at this site was estimated at 117,300 birds (Environment and Climate Change Canada/ Canadian Wildlife Service unpublished data [LGLMWS]).
+Long-tailed Duck was among the most common species at this site, with an estimated maximum peak number of 95,500, which represents about 10% of the estimated continental population for this species (NAWMP 2012).
+Other sea duck species commonly observed at lower estimated maximum peak abundances at this site during spring included Common Goldeneye (10,400), Common Merganser (5,400), Red-breasted Merganser (3,800), Bufflehead (6,900), and White-winged Scoter (460).

-Fall: During aerial surveys of the Ontario shorelines of the lower Great Lakes conducted during 2000 and 2010, the maximum sea duck peak abundance at this site was estimated to be as high as 262,500 birds (Environment and Climate Change Canada/Canadian Wildlife Service unpublished data [LGLMWS]).
-Long-tailed Duck was the most abundant species, with a maximum estimated peak number of 216,300, which represents about 22% of the estimated continental population (NAWMP 2012).
-White-winged Scoter were also a relatively abundant species at this site, with a maximum estimated peak number of 31,600 birds, representing about 8% of the estimated continental population (NAWMP 2012).
-Other species commonly observed at lower maximum estimated peak abundance included Bufflehead (17,100), Common Merganser (18,900), Common Goldeneye (6,400), and Red-breasted Merganser (850).
+Fall: During aerial surveys of the Ontario shorelines of the lower Great Lakes conducted during 1999 and 2009, maximum peak abundance of sea ducks at this site was estimated to be 192,800 birds (Environment and Climate Change Canada/Canadian Wildlife Service unpublished data [LGLMWS]).
+Long-tailed Duck was the most common and abundant species at this site during fall, with an estimated maximum peak abundance of 122,000 birds, which represents about 13% of the estimated continental population (NAWMP 2012).
+Other species commonly observed at lower maximum estimated peak abundances at this site during fall included White-winged Scoter (23,600), Bufflehead (15,200), Common Goldeneye (12,200), Common Merganser (7,800), and Redbreasted Merganser (3,600).

-Winter: During annual aerial waterfowl surveys of the Ontario shorelines of the lower Great Lakes conducted during January 2002 to 2018, the maximum peak sea duck abundance at this site was estimated at 244,800 birds (Environment and Climate Change Canada/Canadian Wildlife Service unpublished data [MWS]).
-CBC circles surveyed annually within this site reported a maximum count of 55,300 sea ducks between 1997 and 2015 (National Audubon Society and Bird Studies Canada unpublished data [CBC]).
-Long-tailed Duck was the most abundant species at this site during winter, with a maximum estimated peak abundance of 228,000, which represents about 23% of the estimated continental population (NAWMP 2012).
-White-winged Scoter, Black Scoter, and Surf Scoter all have occurred at this site in varying estimated peak abundances from 2001 to 2015, but White-winged Scoter consistently was the most abundant of the three species.
-The maximum estimated peak abundance of Whitewinged Scoter was about 21,900 birds, representing about 6% of the estimated continental population (NAWMP 2012).
-Other species commonly observed at lower maximum estimated peak abundances included Bufflehead (14,800), Common Goldeneye (12,400), Common Merganser (20,100), Red-breasted Merganser (3,500), Black Scoter (1,000), and Surf Scoter (200).
+Winter: During annual aerial waterfowl surveys of the Ontario shorelines of the lower Great Lakes conducted during January 2002-2018, the maximum peak sea duck abundance at this site was estimated to be 156,000 birds (Environment and Climate Change Canada/Canadian Wildlife Service unpublished data [MWS]).
+CBC circles within this site reported a maximum count of 155,200 sea ducks between 1997 and 2015 (National Audubon Society and Bird Studies Canada unpublished data [CBC]).
+Long-tailed Duck was the most common and abundant species at this site during winter, with a maximum peak abundance of about 148,900 birds counted during the 2002 CBC, representing 15% of the estimated continental population (NAWMP 2012).
+Other species commonly observed at lower maximum peak abundances at this site during winter included Bufflehead (10,300 [MWS]), Common Goldeneye (7,300 [MWS]), Common Merganser (8,400 [MWS]), Red-breasted Merganser (3,200 [MWS]), and White-winged Scoter (2,600 [MWS and CBC]).

-Sensitivities: Waterfowl are sensitive to human disturbance, mostly small vessel and/or shipping traffic, during migration and winter periods.
-Food resource availability and quality could be influenced by industrial, urban or cottage development, agricultural pollution, and invasive and/or other problematic species.
-Type E botulism (Clostridium botulinum) outbreaks that can kill large numbers of sea ducks and/or waterbirds occur periodically at the lower Great Lakes (Canadian Cooperative Wildlife Health Centre 2003, 2005), particularly during fall migration.
-Other epizootic disease outbreaks can occur where large numbers of waterfowl congregate.
+Sensitivities: Waterfowl are sensitive to human disturbance, mostly related to small vessel and/or shipping traffic, during migration and winter periods.
+Food resource availability and quality could be influenced by industrial, urban, and agricultural pollution and invasive and/or other problematic species.
+Type E botulism (Clostridium botulinum) outbreaks that can kill large numbers of sea ducks and/or waterbirds occur periodically in the lower Great Lakes (Canadian Cooperative Wildlife Health Centre 2003, 2005), particularly during fall migration.
+Other epizootic disease outbreaks can also occur where large numbers of waterfowl congregate.

 Potential Conflicts: Disturbance associated with small vessel and shipping traffic remains a potential conflict at this site.
-The possible expansion of transportation services, such as airports and high speed boat ferries, is also a potential conflict in the future.
-Chemical and oil spills and water contamination from several sources, including shipping, urban, industry, and agriculture, are also potential conflicts.
-Offshore wind development is a concern within this site, which has been identified as a wind turbine candidate area.
+Chemical and oil spills, water contamination, and eutrophication from several sources, including shipping, urban or cottage development, industry, and agriculture can also impact waterfowl.
+This site has been identified as a candidate area for offshore wind development.